top of page

 What Causes Autism?

 We don’t have a single cause.
-The science suggests multiple factors work together — genetic, environmental, biological.
-Some key points:
+The science suggests multiple factors work together — genetic, environmental, and biological.
+Here are some key points:

-Genetic risk is strong.
-If a family has one autistic child, risk is higher for another.
-Studies point to multiple genes, gene variants, and sometimes rare single gene disorders (e.g. fragile X syndrome) influencing risk.
+• Genetic Risk: If a family has one autistic child, the risk is higher for another.
+Studies point to multiple genes, gene variants, and sometimes rare single gene disorders (e.g., fragile X syndrome) influencing risk.

-Environmental / prenatal factors may increase risk (but do not guarantee autism).
-Examples include advanced parental age, prenatal exposure to pollution, certain maternal health conditions (diabetes, immune issues), prematurity or low birth weight.
+• Environmental and Prenatal Factors: These may increase risk but do not guarantee autism.
+Examples include advanced parental age, prenatal exposure to pollution, certain maternal health conditions (like diabetes or immune issues), and prematurity or low birth weight.

 How is Autism Diagnosed?